DPAP and DDP Schemes :-

 6 districts.
 Watershed programmes are implemented in Srikakulam, Prakasam,

-Chittoor, Kadapa and Kurnool districts under DPAP and in Anantapur district under DDP Programme.
+Chittoor, Cuddapah and Kurnool districts under DPAP and in Anantapur district under DDP Programme.

 Traditionally, the watershed approach was aimed at treating degraded lands with the help of low costs and locally accessed technologies such as in-situ soil & moisture conservation, afforestation etc by involving village communities in the implementation of watershed programme under DPAP and DDP to promote overall development of poorer sections of people inhabiting in the programme areas.

 The approach basically followed was project based Ridge to Valley concept with the minimum unit of area being 500 hectares.

 The Watersheds Programme is being implemented in 94 Blocks in DPAP and in 16 Blocks in DDP.
 So far Government of India has Sanctioned 3882 Watersheds under DPAP and 906 under DDP covering an area of 19.41 lakh hectares and 4.53 lakh hectares respectively.

 The Government of India is funding for sanction of Watersheds with 75% share and State Government with 25% share.
 The period of the project is for 5 years and the unit cost norm is Rs 6000 per hectare.

 - Development of water harvesting structures such as low cost farm ponds, nalla bunds, Check dams, Percolation tanks and groundwater recharge measures to conserve and allow percolation of water.

 - Desilting of village tanks for drinking/Irrigation/Fisheries development

 - Afforestation including block plantations, Agro-forestry and Horticulture development, Pasture development.